 FSANZ received an application seeking permission for an already permitted enzyme, glucoamylase (EC 3.2.1.3) from a new source, as a processing aid.
-The enzyme is produced from a genetically modified (GM) strain of Trichoderma reesei expressing the glucoamylase gene from a different strain of T. reesei.
+The enzyme is produced from a genetically modified (GM) strain of T. reesei, modified to contain additional functional copies of the glucoamylase gene from T. reesei itself.
+Increasing the functional gene copy number increases the amount of enzyme produced by the production organism.
+This improves production efficiency for enzyme manufacturers that operate on a commercial scale.

 If approved, this particular glucoamylase will be used as a processing aid in brewing, the manufacture of bakery products, the production of potable alcohol and starch processing.
-Glucoamylase will be used as a processing aid at low levels and is either not present in the final food or present in insignificant quantities, having no technical function in the final food.
+Glucoamylase from this particular source will be used as a processing aid at low levels and is either not present in the final food or present in insignificant quantities, having no technical function in the final food.